SkymanOne/folidity/reports/main.typ

 Looking at the expressions, Folidity provides a standard set of operators to describe mathematical and boolean expressions (e.g. `+`, `/`, `||`, etc.) with few additions.
 - `in` - inclusion operator, return `true` if for `a in A`, the $a in A$ is true, if used in boolean context.
 Otherwise, it extracts an element from `A` and assigns it to `a` when used in iterators.
 - `:>` - pipeline operator, heavily inspired by F\# #text(weight: "bold", `|>`) operator #footnote[https://learn.microsoft.com/en-gb/dotnet/fsharp/language-reference/functions/#pipelines].
-It allows to pipe the result of one function into the other one.
-This enables easy integration of a functional style of programming and handling of side effects of the mathematical operations such as overflow or division by zero, hence, addressing #ref_scv(5) and #ref_req(8).
+It allows piping the result of one function into the other one.
+This enables easy integration of a functional style of programming and handling of side effects of the mathematical operations, such as overflow or division by zero, hence addressing #ref_scv(5) and #ref_req(8).
 ```rust
 let result: int = a + 1_000_000_000 :> handle((_) -> return 0);
 ```